-Which chocolates taste better, Godiva or Ghirardelli?
-To some degree taste is a matter of, well, taste.
-It’s not a hard science.
-But if you’re passionate about chocolate and looking for the best, there are some pretty compelling reasons for Godiva’s superiority (both in my opinion and somewhat scientifically speaking).
-You in pursuit of chocolate perfection, read on!
+Which chocolate tastes better, Godiva or Ghirardelli?
+This is mostly a matter of, well, taste.
+It’s not hard science.
+But if you’re passionate about chocolate and looking for the best, there are some pretty compelling reasons for Godiva’s supremacy.
+If you’re in pursuit of chocolate perfection, read on!

 THE MINDFUL CHOCOLATE ENTHUSIAST